TheAnkushshah/Govt.Model-Sanskriti-Senior-Secondary-School/README.md

 3. **Start modifying:** Feel free to edit the files according to your requirements.

-4. **Deploy:** Finally, deploy the web application to your preferred hosting platform to make it accessible online.
+4. **Deployment:** Deploy the application to your preferred hosting platform to make it accessible online.

 ## <a name="contributors">Contributors & Main</a>